substrait-io/substrait/site/docs/relations/logical_relations.md

 %%% proto.algebra.DdlRel %%%
     ```

-## Discussion Points
+???+ question "Discussion Points"

-* How to handle correlated operations?
+    * How should correlated operations be handled?